North Junín Quechua

-North Junín Quechua is a language dialect of Quechua spoken throughout the Andean highlands of the Northern Junín and Tarma provinces of Peru.
+North Junín Quechua is a language of Quechua spoken throughout the Andean highlands of the Northern Junín and Tarma provinces of Peru.
 Dialects under North Junín Quechua include Tarma Quechua spoken in Tarma Province and the subdialect San Pedros de Cajas Quechua.
 North Junín Quechua belongs to the Yaru Quechua dialect cluster under the Quechua I dialects.
-Initially spoken by Huancas and neighboring native people, Quechua's Junín dialect was absorbed by the Inca Empire in 1460 but relatively unaffected by the Southern Cuzco dialect.
+Initially spoken by Huancas and neighboring native people, the Junín dialect was absorbed by the Inca Empire in 1460 but relatively unaffected by the Southern Cuzco dialect.
 The Inca Empire had to defeat stiff resistance by the Huanca people.

-After the Spanish conquered the Inca Empire, bilingual speakers emerged as well as a variety of loanwords, introducing the sounds o and e.
-A debate whether Quechua has three or five vowel phonemes subsequently emerged concerning whether Quechua has /e/ and /o/ as separate phonemes.
-For example, Spanish borrowed kula meaning "coca leaves, coca bush" in Quechua to yield the word cola.
-This example illustrates a change of u to o when used in Spanish.

-Translation of Spanish Catholic texts into Quechua led to a flowering period; yet, a series of failed rebellions near the end of the eighteenth century caused a declaration of insubordination directed at the Quechua language.
-Spanish replaced Quechua in schools starting from the 1970s.

-Currently listed as an endangered language, San Pedros de Cajas dialect of Quechua has been under study and found in use mainly at home with Spanish being used in schools.
-A survey conducted in a secondary school resulted in only one out of fifty students answering that he/she used Quechua at home.
+Currently listed as an endangered language, the San Pedros de Cajas dialect of Quechua has been under study and found in use mainly at home with Spanish being used in schools.
+A survey conducted in a secondary school resulted in only one out of fifty students answering that they used Quechua at home.

+Willem Adelaar has conducted extensive work on Quechua dialects and has published findings on the Tarma dialect.
 Recent work by linguists have focused on tracing the origin of Quechua by comparing the reconstructed language, Proto- Quechua, with Proto-Aymaran.
 There exist arguments on both sides as Paul Heggarty argues against a distant relationship.
 Similarities have been found to span both proto-languages from reconstruction of a variety of Quechua dialects; commonalities include apa- meaning "to carry," picqa meaning "five," urqu meaning "mountain," and qipa meaning "before (space), after (time)," all words in Junín Quechua.
 Qipa exemplifies relative temporal marking rather than tense marking.

-An agglutinating language, Quechua has been analyzed by sub-grouping its copious morphemes together, particularly its suffixes.
-A feature of Junín Quechua and Quechua I, which includes North Junín dialect, belongs to characterization of non-final suffixes.
-Willem Adelaar has conducted extensive work on Quechua dialects and has published findings on the Tarma dialect.